Best Omega 3 Supplements UK 2020 Buyer’s Guide

 Nuts and seeds, especially walnuts, flaxseeds and chia seeds are rich in ALA, while algae such as spirulina and chlorella contain EPA and DHA.

-Although our bodies convert ALA naturally, the process isn’t very efficient.
-Various studies suggest that most people convert less than 10-20% of the ALA they eat into EPA or DHA.
-Consuming too much omega-6 from vegetable oils or having deficiencies in certain nutrients such as zinc, can also hinder the conversion process.
+Although our bodies convert it naturally, the process isn’t very efficient.
+Various studies suggest that most people convert less than 10-20% of it they eat into EPA or DHA.
+Consuming too much omega-6 from edible oil or having deficiencies in certain nutrients such as zinc, can also hinder the conversion process.

 Seed oils are reasonably good at raising EPA, but not DHA.
 The good news is the DHA found in oily fish comes from algae eaten by the fish, so why not go straight to the source?

 A 2014 review concluded that algae oil led to ‘significant increases’ in blood DHA.
-Meanwhile, another study found that algae oil was even better than krill oil at raising levels of EPA.
-So seaweed could be the solution to upping your omega-3 levels, whether you’re vegan or not.
+Meanwhile, another study found that this oil was even better than krill oil at raising levels of EPA.
+So seaweed could be the solution to upping your omega-3 levels, whether you’re vegetarian or not.